 The examiner will say something like:

 “We’re going to start the independent driving section of the test.
-I’d like you to follow a series of directions from the sat nav, and continue to follow it until I tell you otherwise.
+I’d like you to follow the sat nav’s directions and continue until I tell you otherwise.
 Drive on when you’re ready.”

-The examiner will usually pull the learner up to the side of the road before giving instructions.
+In some cases, instead of using the sat nav, the examiner may ask you to follow traffic signs.
+They will usually pull you up to the side of the road before giving these instructions.

 For example: